Supporting Refugee and Indigenous Writers and Performers

 - “For Six Months I was Jesus” in They Cannot Take the Sky: Stories From Detention ed Michael Green, André Dao et al., 2017

 Boochani’s compelling insight is that literary language is fundamental to the expression of difficult truths and that creativity can ground social and political transformation.
-Literary language is not confined to print, nor indeed to writing or speaking in English.
-We aim to include work in diverse languages, including Indigenous.
-We also focus on questions of translation and aim to create points of dialogue or interface across different media and performance platforms.
-This is achieved through live events, which mark the launch of each issue.
+Literary language is not confined to print, or to writing or speaking in English.
+We aim to include work in diverse languages, including Indigenous languages.
+We also focus on questions of translation and aim to create points of dialogue across different media and performance platforms, which is achieved through live events that mark the launch of each issue.

-Live Crossings invites guest editor-curators to envisage and compile work from a range of creative practitioners, working across different languages.
-The distinguished Community Cultural Development worker Paula Abood and Indigenous poet, activist and critic Evelyn Araluen produced the first issue.
-The editor-curators also hold workshops for writers and performers to work together on content, themes, and protocols for for each issue.
+Live Crossings invites guest editor-curators to envisage and compile work from a range of creative practitioners working across different languages.
+The distinguished Community Cultural Development worker Paula Abood and Indigenous poet, activist and critic Evelyn Araluen, produced the first issue.
+The editor-curators also hold workshops for writers and performers to work together on content, themes, and protocols for each issue.

 Provisional Steering Committee